Rebecca St. James: I Will Praise You, continued film career, and first novels (2011–2016)

 On 18 November 2010, St. James announced that she had parted ways with ForeFront Records and would be releasing a new worship album in April 2011 via Beach Street/Reunion Records.
 Her ninth studio album, I Will Praise You, was released on 5 April 2011.
 It was preceded by the single "Shine Your Glory Down", which was released to Christian radio on 11 February.
 The album was met with positive reviews from Christian music critics and was highly successful, debuting at No. 18 on Billboard's Hot Christian Albums chart and later peaking at No. 9.
 It also peaked at No. 153 on the Billboard 200, her highest charting effort after Worship God.
 Her ninth book, What Is He Thinking?, hit shelves on 26 September 2011.DiBiase, John (21 September 2011)."Rebecca St. James - What Is He Thinking?? - Book Review".
 JesusFreakHideout.com.

 St. James continued her film career in 2011 with Suing the Devil.
 The Frontier Boys followed in 2012.
 St. James starred in A Strange Brand of Happy, a romantic comedy film that was released on 13 September 2013.
 The film revolves around Joyce, a single Christian life coach who falls for an agnostic client.
 It began filming on 15 August 2011 in Cincinnati, and was released on 13 September 2013.

 On 12 March 2013, St. James announced via Facebook that she was publishing The Merciful Scar, her first Christian novel, co-authored with Nancy Rue.
 It was released on 10 September 2013.
 She also narrated the documentary Mother India: Life Through the Eyes of the Orphan, which was released on 23 April 2013.
 ForeFront Records released a compilation album on 7 January 2014.
 The CD was released as Icon, while the iTunes Store version was released as Best of Rebecca St. James.
 Her second novel, Sarah's Choice, an adaptation of the 2009 film of the same name in which St. James starred, was released on 27 May 2014, while her third novel, One Last Thing, was released on 10 March 2015.
 Both books were co-authored by Nancy Rue.

 St. James' film career continued into 2015 with Faith of Our Fathers, which featured St. James portraying a car-stealing Australian hitchhiker.
-She also made a brief cameo in the 2016 film Priceless, which was written, produced, and edited by her brother Joel Smallbone, who also starred in the film.
+She also made a brief cameo in the 2016 film Priceless, which was written, produced, and edited by her brother Joel Smallbone, who starred in the film.